 Ten years on: time to reflect on sustainably certified aluminium

 Unlike many other commodities, the aluminium sector only has one sustainability scheme.
 So, companies interested in selling certified sustainable products mainly look to ASI.
 In November 2024, there were about 300 certifications to the Performance Standard but only 99 for the Chain of Custody Standard.
-More companies have become certified since then, but the total number of certifications is likely to be less than 600.
-Although this is to be applauded, it is not as good as other well-known schemes.
-ISCC (International Sustainability and Carbon Certification) has 6000 certificates for ISCC PLUS, its voluntary scheme for the renewable materials industry, launched at about the same time as ASI.
-FSC (Forest Stewardship Council), the forerunner to all sustainability schemes, and which has been going for over thirty years, has 50,000 chain of custody certificate holders.
-Both of these Schemes have direct competitors.
+As ASI certificates can cover several sites it is difficult to compare it with other schemes, which can grant a certificate per site.
+However, ISCC (International Sustainability and Carbon Certification) has 6000 certificates for ISCC PLUS, its voluntary scheme for the renewable materials industry, launched at about the same time as ASI.
+FSC (Forest Stewardship Council), the forerunner to all sustainability schemes, and which has been going for over thirty years, has 50,000 chain of custody certificate holders alone.
+And both of these Schemes have direct competitors.

 ASI is gaining traction in the luxury automotive and packaging sectors with complete supply chains certified and the ASI logo making its first appearances on packaging.
 But members in other sectors report little demand for ASI certified end-products.
 It is consumer demand that really drives uptake.
 Hence the need for ASI to take its message to the wider public.